Florida Southern College: Campus

 The present campus comprises 70 buildings on 110 acre of land and is home to the largest collection of Frank Lloyd Wright architecture in the world.
 The Florida Southern College Architectural District is listed on the National Register of Historic Places as a historic district due to the historical significance of its buildings.
-In 2012, the college became a part of the National Historic Landmarks of the United States.
+In 2012, the institution became a part of the National Historic Landmarks of the United States.
 In 2011 and 2012, it was selected as the most beautiful campus in America by The Princeton Review.
 In September 2011, Travel+Leisure listed it as one of the most beautiful campuses in the United States and noted that it was put under watch by the World Monument Fund as an endangered cultural site.

 Florida Southern commissioned Robert A. M. Stern, the dean of Yale's architecture program, to lead their expansion efforts in 2005.
 Stern is an accomplished American architect who won the Driehaus Architecture Prize in 2011.
 The Stern-designed Barnett Residential Life Center was completed in 2009.
 The complex includes Nicholas and Wesley Halls, and houses up to 235 students in lake-view rooms designed to complement Frank Lloyd Wright's existing architecture on campus.
-Marshall and Vera Lea Rinker bestowed to the school $1.5 million to construct a technology center in 2008.
 The 4,000 sq.ft.
 Rinker Technology Center opened in March 2010.
-According to Stern, his new buildings are intended to "honor Wright's historic legacy while putting my own mark on the campus by complementing, not copying, Wright."
 Stern also designed the Robert E. Christoverson Humanities and the Becker Business Building.

 In addition to improving the campus proper, FSC also expanded outwardly by acquiring properties in adjacent neighborhoods.
-The college acquired the Lake Hollingsworth Apartments and Lake Morton Apartments which are about a 12-minute walking distance from campus.
-In 2011, the school bought, renovated, and furnished Lake Morton Apartments for $5.7 million.
-As part of the Pathway to Independence Program, upperclassmen and graduate students who are in good standing may be invited to live at this location.
+The institution acquired the Lake Hollingsworth Apartments and Lake Morton Apartments, a short walk from campus.
+In 2011, Lake Morton Apartments were renovated.
+As part of the Pathway to Independence Program, upperclassmen and graduate students may be invited to live at this location.

 Collection of Frank Lloyd Wright Architecture

-Frank Lloyd Wright was an influential architect of the twentieth century.
-In 1938, the Florida Southern College president, Ludd M. Spivey, approached Wright with the task of transforming the 100-acre lakeside orange grove into a modern campus.
+In 1938, the Florida Southern College president, Ludd M. Spivey, approached Frank Lloyd Wright with the proposal of transforming the 100-acre lakeside orange grove into a modern campus.
 The collection of Frank Lloyd Wright Architecture at Florida Southern College is called Child of the Sun.
 The name for the architecture came from Wright's idea of removing the "uninspired" buildings of the existing campus and replacing them with a campus that would, according to Wright, "grow out of the ground and into the light, a child of the sun."
 The works by Wright include the following: